The dangers of divorce law: Attorneys pack pistols, install panic buttons

 Breaking News Emails

-New York divorce lawyer extraordinaire Raoul Felder, who handled the celebrity splits of everybody from Rudy Giuliani to Christie Brinkley, kept a pistol in the desk drawer of his Manhattan office for many years.
+New York divorce lawyer extraordinaire Raoul Felder, who handled the celebrity splits of everybody from Rudy Giuliani to Christie Brinkley's third husband, kept a pistol in the desk drawer of his Manhattan office for many years.

 His reasoning was simple: “Everybody hates divorce lawyers, sometimes even their own clients,” he said.

-Note: CORRECTION (June 11, 2018, 10:06 a.m.
-ET): An earlier version of this article misidentified one of Raoul Felder's clients.
-Felder represented Richard Taubman, Christie Brinkley's ex-husband; he did not represent Brinkley, though Felder's website said he did.
-Felder said he would correct the client list on his website.